-Most popular Villas in Nerja
+Popular Villas in Nerja

 Villas in Nerja

-Nerja is situated at the far western part of the Costa del Sol, right on the Mediterranean coast.
-Villas by the coast benefit from the most amazing views and stunning sunsets as well as immediate access to the finest beaches in the region.
-Villas within the town itself are in the heart of this attractive and thriving place, with the whole town and its delightful independent boutiques and cafes within walking distance.
-Choose a villa slightly inland towards and you'll be at the foothills of dramatic mountains studded with olive trees, mangos and avocados.
+Nerja is situated in the far eastern part of the Costa del Sol, right on the Mediterranean coast.
+Accommodations in the Costa de Sol have the most amazing views and enjoy stunning sunsets, as well as immediate access to the finest beaches in the region.
+Villas for rent in Nerja are in the heart of this attractive and thriving region, with the whole town and its delightful, independent boutiques and cafes within walking distance.
+Choose a villa slightly inland, and you'll be at the foothills of dramatic mountains studded with olive trees, mangos and avocados.

 Travellers and activities

-Nerja boasts the most gorgeous beaches of the entire the eastern half of the Costa del Sol.
-Get a family-friendly villa in Nerja and enjoy views of golden beaches gently decline into turquoise blue waters.
-The main tourist beach of Nerja, Burriana, features several playgrounds on the beach itself, next to cafes so that parents can sit and enjoy their Spanish coffee while watching their kids play safely.
-Well known for its artisan ice cream, Nerja has many homemade ice cream outlets which can be enough persuasion to encourage kids to leave the beach!
-Dotted around the town itself are a number of well-maintained playgrounds, and the Spanish people love to see children out with adults, so taking your family to restaurants is always a positive experience.
+Nerja boasts gorgeous beaches in the eastern half of Costa del Sol.
+Get a family-friendly villa in Nerja and enjoy views of golden beaches gently declining into turquoise blue waters.
+The main tourist beach of Nerja, Burriana, features several playgrounds on the beach itself.
+It has cafes so parents can sit and enjoy Spanish coffee while watching their kids play safely.
+Well known for its artisan ice cream, Nerja has many homemade ice cream outlets, which can be enough persuasion to encourage kids to leave the beach!
+Dotted around the town are several well-maintained playgrounds for kids to play in.
+Spanish people also love seeing children out with adults, so taking your family to restaurants is always a positive experience.

 if you are a fan of watersports, rent a villa in Benalmadena and take the one hour drive.
-Nerja offers a huge range of watersports including paddle boarding, kayaking, windsurfing, jet skiing and paddle boats.
-The diving at Nerja is excellent, and several diving schools are available to take you on memorable trips no matter your level of experience or expertise.
-If you have the cash to splash, cruising yachts can be chartered either with a captain or bareboat, allowing you to explore the coast more extensively and discover the delightful beaches only accessible from the sea.
+Nerja offers a huge range of water sports, including paddle boarding, kayaking, windsurfing, jet skiing and paddle boats.
+Diving at Nerja is excellent, and several diving schools are available to take you on memorable trips, no matter your level of experience or expertise.
+If you have the cash to splash, cruising yachts can be chartered with a captain or bareboat.
+It allows you to explore the coast more extensively and discover the delightful beaches only accessible from the sea.

 On 23 June, San Juan Day, join the locals and take a dip in the sea at midnight and wash away your sins!

-Top 7 travel tips in Nerja
+Top 7 exciting travel tips for visiting Nerja

 Head away from the town centre into the quaint town streets beyond to find traditional Spanish tapas bars and restaurants.
-Bar Redondo is the local’s favourite, with great quality at reasonable prices.
+Bar Redondo is the locals' favourite, with great quality at reasonable prices.
 Aside from the traditional Spanish tapas, Nerja is home to over 300 restaurants with local delicacies to savour.
 Ensure you taste paella at Ayo on Burriana Beach, which serves the most authentic Spanish cuisine.

-Nerja's Sunday Rastro is located near urbanisation Almijara II.
-Here you'll find the local farmers' offerings of freshly picked mangos and avocados, and a vast range of second hand clothing, books, toys and bric-a-brac.
+Nerja's Sunday Rastro is located near Almijara II.
+Here you'll find the local farmers' offerings of freshly picked mangos and avocados and a vast range of second-hand clothing, books, toys and bric-a-brac.
 The market also provides car boot sales and flea markets.
 The best part about visiting the market is the places ranging from beach hotels to restaurants serving various delicacies.
 You can also explore other markets if you have a holiday rental in Torrox Costa.